molgenis/asterix/README.md

 ## Steps

-1. Create a combined samplesheet with GDIO samples and the samples of the dataset to be analyzed:
+1. Create a combined samplesheet with background/reference samples and the samples of the dataset to be analyzed.
+Both need to be genotyped on the same genotyping chip:

 2. Create a directory and link the folders with each of the SentrixBarcodes with .idat or .gtc files from a background/reference dataset and the dataset to be analyzed.
-Both need to be genotyped on the same genotyping chip

 3. If .idat files are used, convert all .idat files to .gtc files.